Asthma in Infants

-- Allergens like dust mites, pets, pests, molds and pollen can play a role in some children’s asthma.
-Discuss with your healthcare provider whether an evaluation by an allergist may be helpful.
+- Allergens like dust mites, pets, pests, molds, and pollen can play a role in some children’s asthma.
+Discuss with your child’s doctor whether an evaluation by an allergist may be helpful.

 - Follow your asthma management plan and give the medicines prescribed by your child’s doctor.